 Install Hurricane Windows & Doors

-Minimize the likelihood of your home sustaining significant interior damage by installing impact glass that is specially designed to withstand Category 5 hurricane winds.
+Minimize the likelihood of your home sustaining significant interior damage by installing impact glass.
+It has a special design to withstand Category 5 hurricane winds.
 Nailing plywood across windows or taping windows doesn’t actually work.
-Flying debris is one of the major causes of damage, and these windows not only protect your inner home from being affected but can keep your family safer once winds being to pick up.
+Flying debris is one of the major causes of damage.
+And these windows not only protect your inner home from being affected.
+But can keep your family safer once winds being to pick up.

 After the Hurricane